HandsOnDataViz/book/docs/HandsOnDataViz.md

 Create high-resolution color static images in .jpg or .png format, and animated .gif files, and save them into the `images` subfolder by chapter.
-Make sure that color images can be rendered into grayscale by the publisher for the print book.
+Make sure that color images include high contrast and/or shading, because they will be converted to grayscale by the publisher for the print book.
 Write file names in lowercase with dashes (not spaces) and begin with keyword of relevant section to keep related images grouped together.
 Despite being in separate folders, avoid duplicate image file names across the book.
 Avoid numbering images since they may not match the final sequence.
 Add `-original` to the end of the file name prior to resizing or adding more text or artwork.

 Use Photoshop or a similar photo-editing tool (*not* Preview) to add any additional text or artwork if desired.
 Try to maintain a high resolution